Can the government fix housing affordability?

 Instead he suggests that time and energy could be better spent elsewhere.
 ‘Our economy would do better if they moved tax incentives towards stimulating new business/enterprise creation and expansion,’ he suggests.
 But as long as the great Australian dream of a nice home, backyard and Hills Hoist remains at the centre of our aspirations, it seems such incentives are really only good for political votes and vendors whose property values will continue to rise.

 Want to become an expert in the Australian property market?
-Consider a Bachelor of Property and Real Estate at Deakin University.
+Consider studying property and real estate at Deakin University.

 - Don’t miss